SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 #### UCCSD (Unitary Coupled Cluster Singles and Doubles)

 A chemistry-inspired ansatz derived from coupled-cluster theory.
-Includes single and double excitations applied in a unitary, Trotterized form.
+Includes single and double excitations applied as a unitary, Trotterized operator.

 - Designed for capturing electron correlation from first principles
 - Exact for small systems like H₂ or H₃⁺ in minimal basis sets (e.g., STO-3G)